ammarhakim/gkyl-doc/source/gkyl/tools.rst

 This will print the help and the command options for the tool to the terminal.

-On this page the main tools are document.
+On this page the main tools are documented.

 Solving the exact Reimann problem for Euler equations: ``exacteulerrp``
 -----------------------------------------------------------------------